lewishowles/components/src/components/content/data-table/data-table.md

 When it comes to whether to format data before passing it to the table, versus formatting it using cell templates, the latter is recommended.
 If the data is passed to the table in a more raw form, it may be easier for a table to be sortable out of the box (for example, with integers versus formatted currency strings).
 You then have ultimate control over formatting for each cell, in a way that's more flexible than passing pre-formatted data through.

+## Server mode

+Set `mode="server"` and bind `v-model:state` when the data comes from a server.
+The consumer owns fetching and adapting the raw response into the current page of table rows.
+The state model contains `page`, `itemsPerPage`, `sort`, and `filters`, while `totalRows`, `loading`, and `error` describe the current request.
+The table does not fetch, filter, sort, or slice server data locally.
+When selection is enabled, each raw row needs a stable value at the `rowKey` path so selected rows can be restored across page windows.

 ## Slots

 ### `table-title`